2008 American League Division Series: Game 2

 The Red Sox jumped out to an early lead in the first thanks to a three-run homer by Jason Bay.
-The Angels scored one run in the first off of an effective but inefficient Daisuke Matsuzaka and continued to chip away at Boston's lead throughout the game.
+The Angels scored one run in the first off an effective but inefficient Daisuke Matsuzaka and continued to chip away at Boston's lead throughout the game.
 In total, the Angels recorded 11 hits with 10 of them being singles.
-In the eighth inning Mark Teixeira tied the game with a sacrifice fly off of Jonathan Papelbon who had to enter the game prematurely due to Justin Masterson giving up a leadoff triple.
-The game entered the ninth inning tied at five but that deadlock was broken after a double by David Ortiz and a two-run home run to center by J. D. Drew off of Angels closer Francisco Rodríguez.
+In the eighth inning Mark Teixeira tied the game with a sacrifice fly off Jonathan Papelbon who had to enter the game prematurely due to Justin Masterson giving up a leadoff triple.
+The game entered the ninth inning tied at five but that deadlock was broken after a double by David Ortiz and a two-run home run to center by J. D. Drew off Angels closer Francisco Rodríguez.
 Rodríguez was charged with the loss and although Papelbon had a blown save he also recorded the win.
 Boston, leading the series two games to none, headed back to Fenway Park.
 With their eleventh consecutive playoff win over the Angels, the Red Sox broke the record for consecutive playoff wins over another team, which had been set against them by the Oakland Athletics who beat the Red Sox in 10 consecutive playoff games from 1988 to 2003.